 History of Subway

-The story of Subway started from 1965 when Fred DeLuca borrowed $1,000 from Peter Buck and opened a restaurant in Bridgeport, Connecticut.
+The story of Subway started in 1965 when Fred DeLuca borrowed $1,000 from Peter Buck and opened his first restaurant in Bridgeport, Connecticut.
 In a passage of one year, they formed another company to oversee the expansion of their restaurant named Doctor’s Associates, a name derived from DeLuca’s desire to make enough from the restaurant to fund his medical tuition.
-By the course of time, the two changed the name of their restaurant chain to Subway in 1968.
+Over the course of time, the two changed the name of their restaurant chain to Subway in 1968.
 The Headquarters are in Milford, Connecticut.

 After Subway's establishment, it didn’t take much time for it to grow and anticipate incredible success.
 The first Subway was opened in California in 1978, and by the year 1984, it went international by opening up a franchise in Bahrain.

 Fred served as the company’s CEO till 2015.
 He suffered from an illness for two years, DeLuca finally turned his position over to a person called Suzanne Greco before passing away a few months later.
 Despite the death of the founder of Subway, it continued to see unprecedented success.